tc39/proposal-float16array/README.md

 Champions: Leo Balter, Kevin Gibbons

-This proposal is at Stage 1 of [The TC39 Process](https://tc39.es/process-document/).
-It will be presented to the committee for stage 2 or 3 at [the March meeting](https://github.com/tc39/agendas/blob/main/2023/03.md).
+This proposal is at Stage 2 of [The TC39 Process](https://tc39.es/process-document/) as of the March 2023 meeting.
+Current it awaits confirmation from engines that it will be feasible to implement, at which point it will be presented for stage 3.

 Spec text is available [here](https://tc39.es/proposal-float16array/).